NoLieNoSean/NoNotes/content/Notes/LEC CAL2 5.md

 date: 2025-08-19
 time: 10:30
 ---
-# Integrating over general sets
+# Integrating over Jordan measurable sets

 > [!Definition]
 > If $C\subset \mathbb{R}^{n}$, the **characteristic function** $\chi_{C}$ of $C$ is defined by